tuturto/pyherc/README.md

 System Requirements
 ===================
-Python 2.6.5 (2.6.1 should be sufficient if you do not wish to run tests) PyQt4 web.py 0.3 (only needed for running debug server) mockito-python 0.5.0 (only needed for running test cases) pyHamcrest 1.6 (only needed for running test cases) gc (only needed for running test cases) behave (only needed for running test cases) satin-python (only needed for running test cases) Sphinx 1.1.2 (only needed for generating documentation)
+* Python 2.6.5 (2.6.1 should be sufficient if you do not wish to run tests)
+* PyQt4
+* mockito-python 0.5.0 (only needed for running test cases)
+* pyHamcrest 1.6 (only needed for running test cases)
+* gc (only needed for running test cases)
+* behave (only needed for running test cases)
+* satin-python (only needed for running test cases)
+* Sphinx 1.1.2 (only needed for generating documentation)

 Manual
 ======
-Manual can be found at doc - directory
+* Manual can be found at doc - directory
-Online manual is available at: http://tuturto.github.com/pyherc/index.html
+* Online manual is available at: http://tuturto.github.com/pyherc/index.html

 Credits
 =======